James Oglethorpe: Gaols Committee

-In the late 1720s, Oglethorpe's attentions were drawn to the conditions of debtors' prisons after his friend, Robert Castell, was sent to Fleet Prison and eventually died.
-Oglethorpe motioned to investigate the warden of the prison, and was made chairman of the resulting committee on 25 February 1729.
-As chair of the Gaols Committee, he began touring debtors' prisons in late February and the following month finished the first of three detailed reports presented to parliament.
-In the reports various abuses in the prisons were profiled, including torturing, overcrowding, and widespread disease.
-The reports particularly attacked Thomas Bambridge, the warden of Fleet Prison, where Castell had died.
-He urged for reform of the prisons, mainly through prosecution of those in charge of them.
-Most of the blame was laid on the individual prison wardens, rather than the system as a whole.
-While these reports attracted much attention, there was little real change.
+In the late 1720s, Oglethorpe's attention was drawn to the conditions of debtors' prisons after his friend, Robert Castell, was sent to Fleet Prison and eventually died.
+Oglethorpe motioned to investigate the prison's warden, and was made chairman of the resulting committee on 25 February 1729.
+As chair of the Gaols Committee, he began touring debtors' prisons in late February and in March finished the first of three detailed reports presented to Parliament.
+The reports described various abuses in the prisons, including torturing, overcrowding, and widespread disease.
+They particularly attacked Thomas Bambridge, the warden of Fleet Prison, where Castell had died.
+Oglethorpe urged reform of the prisons, mainly through prosecution of those in charge of them.
+Most of the blame was laid on the individual wardens, rather than the system as a whole.
+The reports attracted much attention, but little real change ensued.
 The investigation ended on 14 May.

-In the aftermath (the final report was presented on 8 May 1730), Oglethorpe and the committee were praised by prominent Britons such as Alexander Pope, James Thomson, Samuel Wesley, and William Hogarth.
+In the aftermath (the final report was presented on 8 May 1730), prominent Britons such as Alexander Pope, James Thomson, Samuel Wesley, and William Hogarth praised Oglethorpe and the committee.
 Pitofsky writes that there was seemingly a "great deal of popular support for the committee".
-However, Conservative members of the House of Commons attempted to prevent much change through deriding members of the committee as "amateurs and zealots" and preventing the wardens from being jailed.
-On 3 April 1730, a bill drafted by Oglethorpe was presented to the House; it would have removed Bambridge from his position.
-It was adopted in a revised form six weeks later by both Houses.
-However, recommendations for a bill to better oversee Fleet Prison were discarded.
-In the Trial of William Acton for murdering four debtors, Acton was acquitted.
+But Conservative members of the House of Commons attempted to prevent change by deriding the committee members as "amateurs and zealots" and preventing the wardens from being jailed.
+On 3 April 1730, a bill Oglethorpe drafted was presented to the House; it would have removed Bambridge from his position.
+Both Houses adopted it in a revised form six weeks later, but recommendations for a bill to better oversee Fleet Prison were discarded.
+William Acton was tried for murdering four debtors, but acquitted.
 Oglethorpe felt that the proceedings had been manipulated.
-Bambridge was acquitted of charges as well.
-Oglethorpe denounced both acquittals.
-Shortly afterwards, Oglethorpe disbanded the committee.
+Bambridge was also acquitted of charges, and Oglethorpe denounced both acquittals.
+Shortly afterwards, he disbanded the committee.
 He led another committee of the same nature in 1754.

 Other stances and later service

-Oglethorpe, a committed advocate against alcohol, proposed a tax on malt in the same session the Gaols Committee was authorized.
+A committed advocate against alcohol, Oglethorpe proposed a tax on malt in the same session the Gaols Committee was authorized.
 He argued against a royal grant of 115,000 pounds to cover arrearages, considering it extravagant.
-Oglethorpe also initially opposed Britain being involved in making peace in Europe, but by 1730 had begun advocating military preparedness.
-Oglethorpe served on a committee investigating the Charitable Corporation after its 1731 collapse.
-In the 1732 Parliamentary session, he staunchly opposed the administration's policy of disarmament and continued to emphasize the need for preparedness.
-Although Oglethorpe held his seat until 1754, after he left for Georgia he was rarely involved in parliamentary affairs, and after Robert Walpole lost his power in 1742 Oglethorpe lost most of his remaining influence and primarily held office in opposition to those who held power.
+Oglethorpe also initially opposed Britain's involvement in making peace in Europe, but by 1730 had begun advocating military preparedness.
+He served on a committee investigating the Charitable Corporation after its 1731 collapse.
+In the 1732 Parliamentary session, he opposed the administration's policy of disarmament and continued to emphasize the need for preparedness.
+Although Oglethorpe held his seat until 1754, he was rarely involved in parliamentary affairs after he went to Georgia, and after Robert Walpole lost his power in 1742 Oglethorpe lost most of his remaining influence and primarily held office in opposition to those who held power.